willquill/plex-docker/README.md

 * Qbittorrent *(optional if you use NZBGet)*
 * cloudflare-ddns

+## TRaSH Guides

+I *highly* recommend you follow [this](https://trash-guides.info/Hardlinks/How-to-setup-for/Docker/) TRaSH guide for Docker for **how to organize your media** as well as **how to mount directories in docker**.

+Before I converted my organization and my mounting to the TRaSH guide, I had issues with the \*arr apps often not being able to move downloaded files from my *intermediate/incomplete* to my *completed* directory.

 ## Directory Structure

 This will be the structure of your files in your directory.
 I've omitted the contents of the config directories in this example.